Menu

 Myth: Carrying a credit card balance increases your score

 Creditors and lenders want to see that you manage your credit well.
-Meaning that usage is a factor in determining whether you are high or low risk.
+This means that usage is a factor in determining whether you are high or low risk.
 It is smart to have at least one credit card as part of your financial strategy, so long as it is being used responsibly.

 Myth: Credit utilization doesn’t matter